patricklafrance/wmfnext-shell/README.md

 );
 ```

-> The remote modules must be registered in the `bootstrap.ts` file rather than the `App.tsx` file otherwise the registration will be outside of the remote boundary and it will not work.
+> The remote modules must be registered in the `bootstrap.ts` file rather than the `App.tsx` file otherwise the registration will be done outside of the remote boundary and it will not work.

 The `registerRemoteModules()` function accept an array of remote modules and takes care of registering the modules asynchronously.
 Errors are automatically logged into the runtime logger but you can optionally handle them if needed or even use the resolved promise execute additional code.
 Registration errors are not rejected as failing to register a remote module isn't considered as a fatal error.